postmanlabs/labs-docs/src/pages/docs/sending-requests/certificates.md

 ### Verifying a certificate was sent

-You can verify the certificate was sent using the [Postman Console](/docs/sending-requests/troubleshooting-api-requests/).
+You can verify a certificate was sent using the [Postman Console](/docs/sending-requests/troubleshooting-api-requests/).
 To see this in action, open the Postman console by selecting **Console** in the Postman footer.
 Then send a request to `https://postman-echo.com/get`.

 In this example, you used `https` to ensure Postman sends the certificate.
-In the Postman console, expand the request to view details about the certificate that was send with the request.
+In the Postman console, expand the request to view details about the certificate that was sent with the request.

 [![Postman console view](https://assets.postman.com/postman-docs/postmanconsoleviewcertificates.png)](https://assets.postman.com/postman-docs/postmanconsoleviewcertificates.png)